 Animal experiments in which rats and mice were exposed intranasally and intratracheally to toxic strains of S. chartarum, demonstrated acute pulmonary hemorrhage (Nikkulin et al. 1996).

 Of particular concern is the threat that humans will inhale and ingest these toxic spores.
-One vague example are Yellow Rain attacks in Southeast Asia during the 1970s that were associated with the use of aerosolized trichothecenes.
-The toxins are often present on the fungal spores.
+One vague example is the Yellow Rain attacks in Southeast Asia during the 1970s that were associated with the use of aerosolized trichothecenes.
+The toxins are often present in the fungal spores.
 Recent experimental animal studies have reported severe intra-alveolar, bronchiolar, and interstitial inflammation in mice that were exposed via an intranasal route with trichothecenes.

-In laboratory animals, acute exposure to large amounts of trichothecene toxins resulting in a rapid release of stored white blood cells into circulation, while repeated or chronic exposure destroys granulocytic precursor cells in bone marrow leading to white cell depletion.
-Among the reported cellular effects are: mitogen B/T lymphocyte blastogenesis suppression, decrease of IgM, IgG, IgA; impaired macrophage activity and migration-chemotaxis; broad immunosuppressive effects on the cellular and humoral-mediated immune response leading to secondary infections; immunomodulation leading to spontaneous antibody increase and immunosuppressive effects in human peripheral blood lymphocytes.
+In laboratory animals, acute exposure to large amounts of trichothecene toxins results in a rapid release of stored white blood cells into the circulation, while repeated or chronic exposure destroys granulocytic precursor cells in bone marrow leading to white cell depletion.
+Among the reported cellular effects are mitogen B/T lymphocyte blastogenesis suppression, a decrease of IgM, IgG, IgA; impaired macrophage activity and migration-chemotaxis; broad immunosuppressive effects on the cellular and humoral-mediated immune response leading to secondary infections; immunomodulation leading to spontaneous antibody increase and immunosuppressive effects in human peripheral blood lymphocytes.